-Tunecore is a New York-based independent music distribution and publishing service with over 250,000 artists on its roster, generating over $1.5 Billion in revenue, and more than 200 billion streams and downloads.
+Tunecore is a New York-based independent music distribution and publishing service with over 250,000 artists on its roster, generating over $2 Billion in revenue for its artists, and more than 200 billion streams and downloads.

 Following Believe Music's (AKA Believe Digital) acquisition of Tunecore, we were involved in making progressive changes and planning Tunecore’s cutover into Believe’s expansive digital music distribution system.